-Originally started as a meeting place for post war migrants from Italy, today this club restaurant still provides that service as well as being a lively no frills place to enjoy cheap Italian eats and drinks.
+Originally started as a meeting place in New Farm for post war migrants from Italy, Casa Italia club/restaurant still provides that service as well as being a lively no frills place to enjoy cheap Italian eats and drinks.

 Diners must sign in at the door as per club rules and the dining room is a large cavernous tiled grotto with Italian maps and movie posters adorning the walls and a ceiling featuring a mirror ball.